All spoilers for Volumes 1-7 are unmarked. You Have Been Warned.

 - One-Handed Zweihänder: Despite his sword being nearly as big as he is, he still is capable of swinging it with one hand in both a standard grip and Reverse Grip.
 It increases the speed of his fights.

-- Power Incontinence: When he was a kid he accidentally used his Semblance to temporarily erase his mother's memory of his little sister's existence.
+- Power Incontinence: When he was a kid, Yatsuhashi revealed his semblance to his parents, but every time after the conversation he unintentionally erased their memories of it, keeping his power secret from them.
+It reached the peak of danger when he accidentally used his Semblance to temporarily erase his mother's memory of his baby sister's existence.

 - Shockwave Stomp: By slamming his sword into the ground, he's able to send a dangerous wave of energy through the ground.
 It can destroy the ground, create tremors, set off geysers, and sends enemies flying.
 He uses it against both Grimm and tournament opponents.